garrandall/popular-music-data/tracks/single-again-big-sean.md

 Instead of blaming all my old girls when I leave (What?)
 Instead of calling up these fake hoes that I don't need (What?)
-Old relationships turn to new DÃ©jÃ -Vu's
+Old relationships turn to new DéjÃ -Vu's
 Got me feeling like 'I Don't Fuck With You'
 Oh no-no, nah, that's the old me, you fuckin' with the new me Honestly all the disrespect had damn near ruined me (Damn near)